jshprintz/jshprintz/README.md

 #### The first platform I ever programmed on was the TI-83+ calculator, and I've been coding ever since.

+#### Born on the East Coast.
+Moved to the West Coast.
+Currently somewhere in between.

 #### Check out my projects below!

 - [Minesweeper](https://github.com/jshprintz/Minesweeper)